Getting Started /

 Add a public port

-Northflank can automatically detect and configure ports exposed in your Dockerfile, however you may sometimes need to manually add or edit ports.
+Northflank can automatically detect and configure ports exposed in your Dockerfile, however you will likely want to manually add or edit ports.

-Your Dockerfile should expose the port(s) configured in your application/service.
+If you are using a Dockerfile it should expose the port(s) configured in your application/service.
 For example if you have an Express.js application configured to listen for requests on port 3000, your Dockerfile should include

 - Go to the ports & DNS page in your service

-- Enter the port that matches one exposed by your Dockerfile (this can be the same as an existing port if your port has already been added)
+- Enter the port that matches one exposed by your Dockerfile or application

-- Click update & restart to restart your deployment using the newly configured port
+- Click update to use the newly configured port

 Northflank will automatically generate TLS certificates for your public ports using Let's Encrypt .